facephi/sdk-mobile-documentation/docs/ios/SelphID_Component.md

 ## 7. Receipt of the result

-The controllers will return the required information in SdkResult format (more details in the [Mobile SDK](./Mobile_SDK))
+The controllers will return the required information in SdkResult format.
+More details in the [Result Return](./Mobile_SDK#6-result-return) section.

 ### 7.1.
 Receiving errors